qjqqyy/m5th/CS2030lab/lab1.md

   - plab server submission
   - final CodeCrunch submission adjusted by similarity score -->
-* Coding environment will be the same.

-  \textsmall{More details will be released in due time.}
+* Same coding environment as now (but more locked down).

 # Grading